nehakwo/Retail_Data_Transaction/README.md

 1. Data Collection : Downloaded the data from Kaggle as a csv file and placed it on the proper path

 2. Database Setup : Set up a SQL database to hold the data.
-Designed the database schema, and created the necessary tables using SQL DDL commands.
+Design the database schema, and created the necessary tables using SQL DDL commands.

 # Phase 2 : Data Cleaning and Preparation